Euricom/template-secure-react-router/docs/environment.md

 ## Security Considerations

 - Only non-sensitive variables are exposed to the client
-- The `getEnv()` function explicitly controls which variables are available
+- The `getClientEnv()` function explicitly controls which variables are available
 - Script injection uses a nonce for additional security
 - Environment validation happens at application startup
+- Server-side environment variables are frozen after initialization
+- Environment variables are validated at startup with detailed error messages
+- Sensitive variables like database URLs and API secrets are kept server-side only

 ## Best Practices

-1. Always use the `getEnv()` function to expose variables to the client
+1. Always use the `getClientEnv()` function to expose variables to the client
 2. Keep sensitive variables server-side only
 3. Use TypeScript for type safety
 4. Validate all environment variables at startup
 5. Use meaningful variable names
 6. Document all required variables
+7. Use nonces for script injection
+8. Freeze environment variables after initialization
+9. Provide detailed error messages for invalid environment variables